the-ahuja-lab/AgeXtend/README.md

 **Quick setup**

-The environment setup can be accomplished dierctly by the follwing command
+The environment setup can be accomplished directly by the following command
 ```
 $ pip install -r requirement.txt
 ```